awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To connect to your instance using your key pair**
-To connect to your Linux instance from a computer running Mac or Linux, you'll specify the `.pem` file to your SSH client with the `-i` option and the path to your private key\.
+To connect to your Linux instance from a computer running macOS or Linux, specify the `.pem` file to your SSH client with the `-i` option and the path to your private key\.
 To connect to your Linux instance from a computer running Windows, you can use either MindTerm or PuTTY\.
-If you plan to use PuTTY, you'll need to install it and use the following procedure to convert the `.pem` file to a `.ppk` file\.<a name="prepare-for-putty"></a>
+If you plan to use PuTTY, you need to install it and use the following procedure to convert the `.pem` file to a `.ppk` file\.<a name="prepare-for-putty"></a>

 **\(Optional\) To prepare to connect to a Linux instance from Windows using PuTTY**